angelmich/angelmich/README.md

 - I have babysat many kids.
 I am very good at entertaining kids while ensuring they are learning and doing worthwhile activities.
 - Another thing I do is paint apartments with my mom.
 This requires lots of physical and mental strength because the work is taxing.
--I am also the team captain of my national volleyball travel team.
+- I am also the team captain of my national volleyball travel team.
 This job requires me to stay strong and bring my teammates up even when personally discouraged.
 On top of that, I suggest certain plays and positions to put my teammates in.

 ### Skills
 - Hardworking